Definition of Java NIO Path

 }

-The “\\” contains the java string, which contains the escape (\ character) that shows that character is located in the string.
-In the above example, the absolute path is “G:\\file.txt”.
+The “\\” contains the java string, which includes the escape (\ character) that shows that character is located in the string.
+The above example’s absolute path is “G:\\file.txt”.

-The above file path is for the windows system.
+The above file path is for the Windows system.
 We can define the path in the UNIX system.
 The below example shows the absolute path in the UNIX system.

 Example: